 If you can, try to stick to official sources like educational sites and materials produced by teachers, examiners and other specialists.

 Furthermore, although it requires a little more financial dedication than looking for help at school, in books or on online forums, you might find it useful to hire a tutor to help you to improve your level of understanding of the topics in Biology.
+No matter your ability or level, Superprof has hundreds of teachers offering support from a biology tutor A level to science tutors at KS1.

 If you choose to go down this road, you are better off finding a tutor earlier on rather than getting close to the exam and realising that there are large gaps in your learning.
 That said, tutors are normally happy to schedule in sessions to help specifically with exam revision, helping you to tackle your exam in a logical and organised way.